 This supplement, together with the Part 145 Organisation Exposition, form the basis of acceptance by CAAS for maintenance carried out by this organization on civil aeronautical products under the regulatory control of CAAS.

-Maintenance carried out and certified in accordance with the referenced MOE and this Supplement is accepted as meeting the requirements of SAR Part 145.
+Maintenance carried out and certified in accordance with the referenced MOE and this Supplement is accepted as meeting the requirements of SAR-145.

 INTRODUCTION